THANK YOU to all who have supported our vision to see

 - Work Program for survivors needing to strengthen their professional aptitude

 - Victim Services and Awareness Training throughout the state

 - Work alongside legislators to strengthen and change laws as needed

-Most Americans believe that Human Trafficking is something that happens overseas; deep in third world countries, where men and women are forced into sweatshops, or perhaps they allow themselves to imagine the brothels of Southeast Asian.
+Most Americans believe that Human Trafficking is something that happens overseas, deep in third world countries where men and women are forced into sweatshops.
 But people don’t associate Human Trafficking with America.
 Unfortunately, Human Trafficking and the sexual exploitation of children and adults is a horrific reality throughout the United States.
-Statistics are hard to come by but it is estimated that there are 100,000 – 300,000 children currently being sold for sex in the US (according to the Polaris Project and a report by the MD Rescue & Restore Coalition).
-To bring this closer to home, a 2011 prostitution sting operation in Little Rock, Arkansas revealed that 50% of those arrested were either actively being trafficked or in prostitution as a direct result of being trafficked at an earlier age.
+Statistics are hard to find, but it is estimated that there are 100,000 – 300,000 children currently being sold for sex in the US (according to the Polaris Project and a report by the MD Rescue & Restore Coalition).
+To bring this closer to home, a 2011 prostitution sting operation in Little Rock, Arkansas revealed that 50% of those arrested were either actively being trafficked or in prostitution as a direct result of being trafficked at an earlier age and 85% of those we have served since opening in 2011 are born, raised and sold right here in Arkansas.